List of Kent State Golden Flashes football seasons

 This is a list of seasons completed by the Kent State Golden Flashes football team of the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision (FBS).

-The Kent State fielded their first team in 1920 coached by Paul G. Chandler and are currently coached by Sean Lewis.
+Kent State fielded their first team in 1920 coached by Paul G. Chandler and are currently coached by Mark Carney.
 They complete in the Mid-American Conference and the East division.
 They were previously a member of the Ohio Athletic Conference from 1932 through 1950.